-Expert Senior Living Advisors from A Place for Mom can help direct you to nursing homes.
+Expert Senior Living Advisors from A Place for Mom can help direct you to Memory Care communities.
 Together, we will find the perfect fit for your loved one, and we will provide direction and support as needed.
-With 13 senior care options in Sioux City and the surrounding area, there are many options to choose from.
+We partner with 13 Memory Care facilities in Sioux City and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 4000-4002 Teton Trace, Sioux City, IA 51104